“I'll be there bright and early!”

 I'll be there.

-This is the most natural way to say that you're going to come to an event, meeting, or party.
-This is a casual way of saying it.
+This is a very natural and casual way to say that you're going to come to an event, meeting, or party.
 You wouldn't use this in writing, but it's common in business communication.

 "Bright and early" sounds energetic and positive.